 Jackson Hole, USA

-We've all been there, sweeping across the pistes without a care in the world and all of a sudden BOOM!
-You've hit mountain rush hour and it's absolute chaos.
-If even thinking about this scenario gives you the heebie-jeebies, get yourself to Jackson Hole in March for blissfully peaceful skiing.
+We've all been there, sweeping across the pistes without a care in the world and all of a sudden you hit mountain rush hour and it's absolute chaos.
+If even thinking about this scenario fills you with dismay, Jackson Hole in March is superb for blissfully peaceful skiing.

-Without facing a cluster of skiers, a beginner or nervous skier can safely build their confidence by calmly practising turns on Jackson Hole's dedicated beginner trails which span off the Teewinot Quad and Eagle’s Rest Chair.
-More advanced skiers can leap undisturbed into the resort's little slice of heaven, otherwise known as Corbett’s Couloir.
-A steep chute famed for testing the hardiest skier’s mettle and bringing wide smiles to adrenaline seekers.
+More advanced skiers can leap undisturbed into the resort's notorious Corbett’s Couloir - a steep chute famed for testing the hardiest skier’s mettle and bringing wide smiles to adrenaline seekers.

 March is also a prime time to see the wildlife, especially bison and wolves.
-The white environment provides a beautiful backdrop and becomes a useful canvas for spotting creatures with darker coats.
-Share the once-in-a-lifetime hike with the local wildlife and not crowds of people, which you'll avoid by visiting at this time of the year!
+The snowy backdrop becomes a useful canvas for spotting creatures with darker coats.
+Share the once-in-a-lifetime hike with the local wildlife and a few hikers on the trail.
+You won’t be faced with crowds of people when visiting this time of the year!

 What our customers say about Jackson Hole